 Dear University Academy Community,

-In the year-end issue of The Gryphon, UA 2022 graduate, Donyae Watson, wrote: “Stay encouraged…bigger things are coming, and you have to be prepared for everything.”
+In our year-end edition of The Gryphon, 2022 UA graduate, Donyae Watson, penned these poignant words: “Stay encouraged…bigger things are coming, and you must be ready.”

-Despite these challenges, we were encouraged as Rebecca Gudde, a lifelong teacher, principal, and UA senior administrator was unanimously confirmed by the board as UA’s next Superintendent, after a three-month, nationwide search.
+Despite such hurdles, we found inspiration when Rebecca Gudde, with her rich history in education as a teacher, principal, and UA senior administrator, was unanimously appointed as UA’s next Superintendent following an exhaustive three-month nationwide search.

 Katie Kwo Gerson

 Chairman, UA School Board